-Product development engineers work directly with our semiconductor circuit design and layout engineers who develop die designs for products that match our customers' requirements.
+Product development engineers work directly with our semiconductor circuit design and layout engineers to develop and design products that match our customers' requirements.
 We have the capability to capture the customers' electrical and packaging requirements and translate those requirements into product specifications which can then be designed and manufactured to support customers' end-system applications.

-For the years ended December 31, 2013, 2012 and 2011, company-sponsored investment in research and development activities was approximately \$48 million, \$34 million and \$27 million, respectively.
-As a percentage of net sales, research and development expense was approximately 6%, 5% and 4% for 2013, 2012 and 2011, respectively.
-The dollar amount and percentage increase in 2013 was primarily due to the acquisition of BCD.
+For the years ended December 31, 2014, 2013 and 2012, our investment in research and development activities was approximately \$52 million, \$48 million and \$34 million, respectively, or approximately 6%, 6% and 5%, as a percentage of net sales, respectively.